anthonycorletti/vaex-longhorn/README.md

 # vaex-rook-ceph

-Building a large-scale, kubernetes-native, dataframe layer.
+A Kubernetes-native, large scale, high performance, dataframe layer.

 Read the [docs](./docs) and the [contributing doc](./CONTRIBUTING.md) to get started.